JFK24/zeppr/README.md

 ### Growing degree-days for vectors

-Calculates the growing degree-days for pairs of min and max day temperatures.
-Each pair represents implicitly a time point: either 1 day or 1 hour (no time data is required here for the calculation).
-A growing degree-days value is calculated for each pair independently from the other pairs.
+Function `growing_degree_days()` calculates the growing degree-days independently for each pair of min and max day temperatures provided as 2 vectors.
+Each pair represents implicitly a time point: either 1 day or 1 hour, though no time data is required for the calculation here.
 The function is developed for daily data but can be used for hourly data with a few tricks explained below and automatized in function `mutate_cumsum_gdd()` described further below.
+Basic Formula: ((max temperature + min temperature)/2) - base temperature

 #### For daily data